 pg_hba.conf file.
 Note that any changes you make are lost if you move to another screen before you save them.

-pg_hba.conf file is saved and refreshed in VMware Greenplum.
+pg_hba.conf file is saved and refreshed on the VMware Greenplum coordinator, and optionally on the standby coordinator.
 Note that existing client connections are unaffected.

 When you save a new version of the